jmichaelsturm/jmichaelsturm.github.io/_posts/2020-03-02-tribute-to-dad.md

 ---

 My Dad, Gene Paul Sturm, Jr., of Bartlesville, OK passed away on March 2, 2020 after years of struggle against Alzheimer's Disease.
-Below is my tribute to my father, friend, and mentor.
+Below is a tribute to my father, friend, and mentor.
 I will never forget him and his tremendous, positive impact on my life.

 ---